 - ear infections;

-But this does not mean that every Pharaoh is sick with such diseases.
-In most cases, everything depends on the conditions and content of the pet.
-With good care, the life span of thoroughbred representatives is 15-17 years.
-Being even in the "old" age, the dog has an excellent physical form, is active and very mobile.
+But this does not mean that every pharaoh has such illnesses.
+In most cases, it all depends on the conditions and content of the pet.
+With good care, the life span of pedigree representatives is 15-17 years.
+Being even in the "old age", the dog has an excellent physical form, is active and very mobile.

-Each dog owner chooses one of the types of feeding - natural or ready-made diets.
-Stopping the choice on the first, it is important to balance the diet in such a way that the pet gets in sufficient quantities all the substances necessary for its normal development and growth.
+Each dog owner chooses one of the types of feeding - natural or ready-made rations.
+Stopping the choice at first, it is important to balance the diet so that the pet received in sufficient quantities all the substances necessary for its normal development and growth.

-The first place in the diet is meat, which should be about 60% of consumed food.
-Best if it's beef.
-Poultry should be introduced into the menu with caution, since pharaohs are allergic and have problems with the digestive tract.
-Starting to give chicken, turkey, you need to carefully monitor how the dog tolerates this product, whether there is a disorder of the stool, itching and skin rashes.
-If everything is in order, you can continue to give the pharaoh poultry meat.
+The first place in the diet is meat, which should be about 60% of the food consumed.
+Best of all, if it is beef.
+Poultry meat should be entered into the menu with caution, as the pharaohs are allergic and have problems with the digestive tract.
+Starting to give chicken, turkey, you need to carefully monitor how the dog carries this product, does not occur whether stool disorders, does not appear itching and skin rashes.
+If everything is in order, you can continue to give Pharaoh poultry meat.

-In addition to meat, the diet should contain offal, large bones.
-Meat can be added to cereals, boiled on broth or water and seasoned with vegetable oil.
-Obligatory are vegetables, dairy products, improving digestion.
+In addition to meat, offal, large bones should be present in the diet.
+Meat can be added to porridges boiled in broth or water and seasoned with vegetable oil.
+Mandatory are vegetables, dairy products that improve the processes of digestion.

-How to adjust the diet and choose the optimal set of products for psa-allergic, the vet will tell.
-In addition to products, vitamin-mineral complexes are introduced as a supplement for supplementation, allowing to fill the lack of vitamins and minerals in the canine organism and bring them to a daily rate.
+How to adjust the diet and choose the best set of products for an allergic dog, tell a veterinarian.
+In addition to the products, vitamin-mineral complexes are introduced as a food, allowing to compensate for the lack of vitamins and minerals in the canine body and bring them to the daily requirement.

-It is strictly forbidden to feed the dog from its table, especially products prohibited for animals suffering from allergic reactions.
+It is strictly forbidden to feed the dog from your table, especially products that are prohibited for animals suffering from allergic manifestations.
 Under the ban fall:

 - chicken tubular bones, etc.

-If the owner prefers to "dry", then it is necessary to select the highest quality rations from the premium and super-premium classes that have special ranges for dogs with gastrointestinal tract (food allergy).
+If the owner prefers “drying”, then it is necessary to select the highest-quality rations from the premium and super-premium categories that have special lines for dogs with gastrointestinal traits (food allergies).
 Any new feed should also be introduced gradually, observing the state of the pharaoh.

-Granules in the stern should be large or medium-sized, this will keep the teeth in good condition, avoiding the formation of stones.
-In the dry form of feeding, the pet should be provided with regular access to water, especially since the greyhounds are constantly on the move and are very active.
+The pellets in the feed should be large or medium in size, this will keep the teeth in good condition, avoiding the formation of stones.
+When dry feeding should provide the pet with regular access to water, especially since the greyhounds are constantly on the move and very active.

-Puppies fed 3-4 times a day, and later transferred, like all dogs, for two-time feeding.
+Puppies are fed 3-4 times a day, and later transferred, like all dogs, to two meals a day.
 The amount of a single serving is determined by the size of the dog, its weight, age and activity.
-If the dog has excessive mobility, spends more energy, then the portion should be larger.
-The size of the portion is also affected by seasonality, for example, in the summer, the dog will eat less and more to drink because of the heat, and in winter, respectively, on the contrary.
+If the dog is characterized by excessive mobility, spends more energy, then the portion should be larger.
+Seasonal size is also influenced by seasonality, for example, in summer the dog will eat less and drink more because of the heat, and vice versa in winter, respectively.

 The most important thing is not to overfeed, otherwise it will lead to obesity.
-If the leftovers remain in the bowl, it means that the pet is enough for what he ate, and you can reduce the portion.
+If there are leftover food in the bowl, it means that it is enough for the pet that he has eaten, and the portion can be reduced.

 Care and maintenance

-Pharaohs can live in apartments and their own homes.
-If it is an apartment, it is important for the pet to provide its own place, 2 bowls, for eating and drinking, toys.
-If the dog remains for a long time alone and will not be busy, he will start barking loudly, which will cause some inconvenience to the neighbors, so it's worth taking care of everything necessary before leaving so that the dog can never be bored.
+Pharaohs can live both in apartments and in their own homes.
+If this is an apartment, it is important for the pet to provide its own place, 2 bowls, for food and drink, toys.
+If the dog remains alone for a long time and is not busy, he will begin to bark loudly, which will cause certain inconveniences for his neighbors, so you should take care of everything you need before leaving, so that the dog will never get bored.

-Walking Pharaoh should be 2 times a day, making long walks, allowing him to squander the accumulated energy.
-He will be happy to make a company to the owner with family jogging or cycling.
+Walk the Pharaoh should be 2 times a day, taking long walks, allowing him to squander the accumulated energy.
+He will gladly make a company to the owner for family runs or cycling.
 Since this is a hunting breed, the dog should be walked on a leash.
-Walking without a leash and seeing the "booty", he jerks with all his strength, sweeping away everything in his path.
+Walking without a leash and seeing the "prey", he will jerk with all his might, sweeping away everything in his path.
 The dog is ready to pursue the goal long and hard.

-For many pharaohs, there is a phenomenon such as coprophagy - eating excrement, so you should carefully monitor the dog during the daytime so that she does not eat stool.
-This will help to avoid many health problems in the future.
+For many pharaohs, the phenomenon of coprophagy, the eating of excrement, is characteristic; therefore, the dog should be closely monitored during walking, so that it does not eat stool.
+This will help avoid many health problems in the future.

-The ideal option for a pharaoh is still a country house with a huge house area.
-If the owner decides to settle the pet in an aviary environment, it is necessary to take care of the high barrier, since having discovered the “victim”, the dog can easily jump over the low fence.
-It is not recommended to plant a greyhound on a chain.
+The ideal option for living for the Pharaoh is still a country house with a huge local area.
+If the owner decides to settle the pet in the captive conditions, it is necessary to take care of the high barrier, since, having found the “victim”, the dog will easily fly over the low fence.
+Putting greyhound on a chain is not recommended.

-In the cold season, you should not leave the dog on the street, as the pharaohs hardly tolerate frost and dampness, due to the lack of subcutaneous fat and fine fur.
-They should be provided with warm clothes, putting on the overalls or jacket.
+In the cold period of the year, you should not leave the dog outside, as the pharaohs hardly endure frosts and dampness, due to the lack of subcutaneous fat and thin fur.
+They should be provided with warm clothing, putting on a jumpsuit or jacket.